 Should You Take Online Classes?

-There are tempting benefits to taking some of your college classes online — taking tests at home in your PJ’s, listening to lectures as you do your laundry and going back to a part of the class you didn’t understand and reviewing it.
+There are tempting benefits to taking some of your college classes online—taking tests at home in your pajamas, listening to lectures as you do your laundry and going back to a part of the class you didn’t understand and reviewing it.

 These are some of the reasons online classes are becoming increasingly popular.
 Almost six million college students enrolled in an online class in 2014, according to a study by Babson Survey Research Group.

 Although popular, online classes come with their own unique set of challenges.
-Certain students will thrive and others will fail.
-Perhaps the biggest one is the ability to schedule time to work on the class without having an attendance sheet tracking your time spent.
+Perhaps the biggest one is the ability to schedule time to work on the class without having an attendance sheet tracking your time.

 “Some students make the false assumption that online courses will be easier because they can do much of the work on their own time at their own pace,” said Russell Poulin, director of policy and analysis with the Western Interstate Commission for Higher Education.